ChristianChiarulli/blog/content/ArchLinux/01-Arch-Linux-Install-UEFI.md

 ## Partition disks

-Here is where you will most likely find the most trouble if you are not familiar with partitioning tools such as fdiskI would recommend you watch a video for this part since this really won't change much.
+Here is where you will most likely find the most trouble if you are not familiar with partitioning tools such as fdisk I would recommend you watch a video for this part since this really won't change much.

 **First list your disks**